divyaang/-InstaBot/README.md

 3.2 Calculate the average likes for a handle.
 3.3 Divide the average likes obtained from the number of followers of the handle to get the average followers:like ratio of each handle.
 3.4 Create a bar graph to depict the above obtained information.

+This Project was done as part of Data Science and Machine Learning Course offered by Coding Ninjas.